module Homotopy.Pushout where

 There is only one element of , and hence only one choice for the function projecting into - const tt.

-If one considers the structure we’re creating, it becomes very obvious that this is equivalent to suspension - because both of our non-path constructors have input , they’re indistiguishable from members of the pushout; therefore, we take the inl and inr to N and S respectively.
-Likewise, we take commutes to merid.
+If one considers the structure we’re creating, it becomes very obvious that this is equivalent to suspension - because both of our non-path constructors have input , they’re indistinguishable from members of the pushout; therefore, we take the inl and inr to N and S respectively.
+Likewise, we take glue to merid.

 So we then have:

-We then verify that our two functions above are in fact an equivalence.
+We then verify that our two functions above are in fact inverse equivalences.
 This is entirely refl, due to the noted similarities in structure.

 open is-iso